 Pay close attention to this important statement from The Plain Truth About Child Rearing: “Just as God has set offices in His Church for rulership and government (Ephesians 4:11), so He has set offices in the home!”

 The husband holds a God-appointed office.
-The wife holds a God-appointed office.
+So too does the wife.
 When you have children, you step into the office of father.

 There is power in that word office.
 Think of the ordinary citizen who is inaugurated into the office of president of the United States.
 Think of the man who becomes a commanding officer, who then has other lives depending on him.
 In the same way, your wedding day inaugurates you into an office of formidable responsibility.
 And your child’s birth expands your responsibility and authority even further.